 Beer cans are legislated containers and are returned as part of the SARCAN system.

 Refillable beer bottles are regulated under the Saskatchewan Litter Act and the Liquor and Gaming Act.
 These bottles can be returned to Saskatchewan Liquor and Gaming Authority (SLGA) stores, hotels, and depots.
 All SARCAN depots and all SLGA stores keep a 6-cent portion of the 10-cent refund as a handling fee.

 Prior to 2016, SARCAN and 21 other recycling providers collected and processed milk containers through a voluntary recycling system, in contract with the Dairy industry in Saskatchewan.
 The dairy industry used to fund collection and processing costs plus management and advertising through a levy on all large size milk containers.

-From January 1, 2016 and April 1, 2017, dairy products were recycled through municipal household recycling programs that varied from one community to the next.
+From January 2016 to April 2017, dairy products were recycled through municipal household recycling programs that varied from one community to the next.

 On April 1, 2017, “ready-to-serve” dairy products were brought into the deposit system.
 They are defined as milk, buttermilk, cream, fluid coffee creamers, lactose-free milk products, and drinkable yogurt.
 According to SARCAN, the entity that manages the deposit program, the change was made to "standardize the treatment of milk with other beverages, reduce confusion for consumers, retailers and producers and enhance milk container recycling and waste diversion rates within the province."
 As such, the dairy system is now fully included into the container deposit system.